AlfieDarko/job-slink/README.md

 > I want to be able to view a contractors jobs history.

 > As a User,<br>
-> So I can chck if there are any outstanding jobs,<br>
+> So I can check if there are any outstanding jobs,<br>
 > I want to able to check complete and incomplete jobs.

 > As a User,<br>